FEU Tamaraws basketball: Post-Santos era, roster overhaul

-With Santos, Isip and Rizada departing due to graduation, the Tamaraws are expected to defend their championship with Jeff Chan and Jonas Villanueva returning for their final playing year.
-Rookie Mac Baracael is also expected to fill Santos' shoes for the team.
+With Santos, Isip and Rizada departing due to graduation, the Tamaraws were expected to defend their championship with Chan and Villanueva returning for their final playing year.
+Rookie Mac Baracael was also expected to fill Santos' shoes for the team.
 With DLSU suspended for the whole Season 69, every team will only play 12 games.
 The defending champions had a slow start losing their first four games but managed to win four straight.
 But FEU finished the season winning only a single game in their final four games and failed to enter the Final Four.

 Due to the team's dismal performance in Season 69, FEU has planned to bring the Baby Tamaraws core of Socrates Rivera, Mark Lopez, Aldrech Ramos and Ian Sanggalang to represent the men's basketball team for Season 70 but Rivera and Lopez decided to play for the UP Fighting Maroons and Sanggalang went to San Sebastian-Recoletos.
 This prompted the school to elevate most of its players from Team B along with Ramos and Baby Tamaraws key holdovers JR Cawaling and Jens Knuttel.
 Mac Baracael, JR Guerilla and Benedict Fernandez are the only players left from last year's team.
 Lead assistant Glenn Capacio took over the reins from Bert Flores in the off-season.
 The Tamaraws had a rough start in the first round but managed to win four games in seven outings.
 In the middle of the season, Guerilla was caught selling his game that lead to his dismissal from the team.
 They forced a playoff for the 4th Final Four spot against UST but lost and for the second straight year, FEU failed to qualify in the Final Four and JR Cawaling was named the Rookie of the Year.